 The activity will not execute any more actions.

 STOP... hammer time!
-Delays successful execution of action until specified value is reached
+Delays successful execution of action until the specified value is reached.

 Temporarily pauses execution of the current activity until the set value is reached.
 The three value options are: